Deltanium/PokeRadar/README.md

 ### Change Log
+**3.5.1**
+- Fixed bug showing Hidden PokeChests as Tier1
+- Added Ability to the Pokemon stats when you right click any pokemon.

 **3.5.0**
-- Show basic Pokemon stats on right click.
+- Show basic Pokemon stats when you right click any pokemon.
 Show even more stats when clicking the "Stats" option.
-- Added PokeLoot tier level to nameplate.
+- Added PokeLoot tier levels to nameplate.

 **3.4.0**
 - Added Nature Filtering